thesanjarik/thesanjarik/README.md

 - 👋 Hi, I’m @thesanjarik
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on any company or firm
-- 📫 How to reach me ...
+- 📫 How to reach me  sanjarbakenbaev@gmail.com, whatsapp and telegramm num +996707052445

 <!---
 thesanjarik/thesanjarik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.